 The state of CT also offers HCBS (Home and Community Based Services) Medicaid Waivers.
 These waivers are intended to help individuals who would otherwise require nursing home care to remain living at home or in the community.
 HCBS Waivers, unlike the state Medicaid plan, have caps on enrollment.
 This means, at times, there are waiting lists for these programs.
 Currently, Connecticut offers three Medicaid-based waiver assistance programs relevant to the elderly.

-1) Personal Care Assistance (PCA) Program – Designed with persons in mind who need help completing basic daily living activities, this program provides personal care, adult day care, and medical alert services.
-Care recipients are responsible for hiring, training, managing, and even firing, their own personal care assistants.
+1) Personal Care Assistance (PCA) Program – Designed for persons aged 18 to 64 who need help completing basic daily living activities, this program provides personal care and adult day care.
+Care recipients are responsible for hiring, training, managing, and even firing their own personal care assistants.
 After the Community First Choice option for the state Medicaid plan was introduced, this plan no longer follows the “self-direct” model.
 To learn more about this waiver program, click here.